arclanguage/Clamp/README.txt

     (setq inferior-lisp-program (concat (getenv "HOME") "/quicklisp/local-projects/Clamp/clamp"))
     (add-hook 'lisp-mode-hook (lambda () (slime-mode t)))

+  Now start slime by typing:

+    M-x slime RET

 Either way, you should now be ready to go:

   * (map [+ _ 1] '(1 2 3))  ; example showing off Arc-specific syntax
   (2 3 4)

+If you use Emacs with option c) above, you can also send arbitrary code to the slime buffer for evaluation by positioning the cursor after it and pressing these keys:

+  C-c C-e

 Finally, to run Clamp's unit tests: